About the Church

 Mothering Sunday - when everyone present at the service has the opportunity to light a candle in memory of their mothers, and the candles are placed on the altar.

-Carol Service - a favourite time for readings and carols in our candlelit church, and the service concludes with mulled wine and refreshments being served!
+Carol Service - a favourite time for readings and carols in our candlelit church, and after the service an opportunity to stay and chat, whilst mulled wine and refreshments are served!